D-Strauss/ML-project-1/Readme.md

-# **AI Project – Predicting Psychiatric Diagnosis from EEG Resting State Data**
+# **AI Project – Predicting Schizophrenia from EEG Resting State Data**

-## **Problem:**
-Evaluating psychiatric diagnosis is a challenging, costly and time-consuming endeavor.
-Furthermore, objective biomarkers for psychiatric diagnostics is currently not exercised in practice.
-This AI project will attempt to predict six types of psychiatric diagnosis based on electroencephalography resting state data.
-The problem is a classification/clustering problem in its nature.
-I will be using supervised learning, deep learning and dimensionality reduction to investigate, interpret and predict my dataset.
+**Problem:** Evaluating psychiatric diagnosis is a challenging, costly and time-consuming endeavor.
+There are currently no well defined objective biomarkers for the diagnosis of schizophrenia.
+This AI project will attempt to predict schizophrenia from healthy control  based on electroencephalography resting state data.
+This may aid in future diagnosis of schizophrenia based on EEG characteristics.
+I will be using supervised learning, unsupervised, deep learning and dimensionality reduction to investigate, interpret and predict my dataset.
-Each psychiatric diagnosis will be treated as a separate object.

-## **Dataset:**
+**Dataset:**
-### *Description of dataset:*
-Dataset with a total of 1201 columns, containing power spectrum density measures (114 columns) and coherence metrics (1026 columns).
-The data does not contain a time-series which simplifies the analysis and the PSD and coherence metrics are already a aggregate measure in themselves.
-The quality of data is good but it contains 15 NaNs in a descriptive statistics column(which has minor importance for my analysis).
-I will have to consider how to deal with the NaNs in the optimal manner. n = 945,
-### *labels* =
-Schizophrenia(1), Mood Disoder (2), Trauma and Stress (3), Addictive disorder (4), Obsessive Compulsive Disorder (5) , Healthy Control (6).

-## ***Features:***
-### *Descriptive statistics:*
-Sex, Age, Education, IQ
-### *Main feature:*
+*Description of the dataset:* The dataset is power spectrum density (an aggregate of electrical activity that has been recorded in the brain). a subset of the dataset was used, featuring a total of 116 columns featuring 19 electrodes and 6 frequency bands.  **
+*****n* = 212, Schizophrenia(117), Healthy Control(95)

+*labels* Schizophrenia(1), Healthy Control (0).
+***Features*:**
-19 electrodes with 6 frequency bands each = 114 columns in total.
+*Main feature:* 19 electrodes with 6 frequency bands each = 114 columns in total.
-### *Secondary features:*
-171 coherence values over 6 frequency bands = 1026 columns in total.
-The secondary features will not be used if the analysis becomes to challenging.

-## ***Aggregate features*:**
+***Aggregate features/Feature selection*:**

-### *PSD*
-- Regional aggregation of PSD across each frequency band.
-Regional, in the context, refers to a brain lobes.
-- Regional aggregation of mean summed PSD, showing the overall spectral activation.
+- Regional (brain lobes) aggregation of mean summed PSD, showing the overall spectral activation.
+- Power ratios of amplitude between different frequency bands for each electrode.
-- Power ratios between different frequency bands.
+- Power ratios of amplitude between different frequency band and brain lobe
-- PSD-based connectivity - quantifies the correlation between electrode pair across frequency bands.
-Will be used as a backup aggregate feature if the coherence metrics becomes to exhaustive.
-### *Coherence*
-- Intra regional coherence - calculating the mean coherence of all electrode pair in the region.
-- inter regional coherence - calculate region based coherence values to compare with other regions.
-- Edge weights - from thresholded coherence values, for the GAN.
-### *Connectivity/Network analysis*
-- Degree and Strength - Metrics to evaluate connectivity between different electrodes
-- Networks - Dividing the coherence metrics into regions to observe network connectivity.

-## **Algorithms and analysis**
+**Algorithms and analysis**

-### *Random forest/Gradient boosting -*
-Will be used to evaluate feature importance.
+*Random forest/Gradient boosting -*   To evaluate feature importance.

-### *Graph Attention Networks* -
-The GAN allows dynamical learning of importance of connections in the dataset, this is crucial in my dataset as EEG data has a spatial dimension which may reveal valuable insight into my problem.
-The GAN will require hyperparameter tuning as it is highly sensitive to the choice of parameters.
+Multilayer Perceptron - Deep learning model to analyze both aggregate feature and the full dataset.

-### *Principle Component Analysis* -
+*Principle Component Analysis* - Will be used for dimensionality reduction.

-A dimensionality reduction algorithm; PCA can be used directly on the 19x6 grid which will preserve the spatial and frequency patternts that are contained within the matrix.
-The PCA will be used as a secondary comparison/evaluation of the other two algorithms and provide additional clustering capabilities.
-### *Hypertuning*
-Hypertuning - Hypertuning (with random search) will be performed for each model to improve optimal parameter selection.
+*Hypertuning -* Hypertuning (with random search) will be performed to improve optimal parameter space.

+*K-means clustering -* To observe if the patterns discerned by the MLP can identify the groups effectively.

+*Logistic regression* **-** To get a reference from the random forest model and understand better the relationship between the feature and target.
+Furthermore logistic regression is less prone to overfitting which was observed in the Random forest.

-## **Evaluation Metrics**
+**Evaluation Metrics**

 Accuracy, F1 score, Roc-AUC, confusion matrix.

+**!Important!
+You will need the dataset which is uploaded in the repository.**